CBD: benefits, dosage, contraindications

 Epilepsy ✪✪✪✪✪

-Research on the use of cannabidiol for the treatment of epilepsy has mainly been conducted with a specific oil-based solution, Epidiolex.
-This product is FDA approved for the treatment of seizures associated with Lennox-Gastaut syndrome, Dravet syndrome, or tuberous sclerosis complex in patients aged one year and older.
-Prescription cannabidiol is generally used as an adjunctive treatment to conventional antiepileptic drugs such as clobazam, valproic acid, lamotrigine, levetiracetam, and rufinamide.
+Research into the use of cannabidiol for the treatment of epilepsy has been conducted mainly with a specific oil-based solution, Epidiolex.
+This product is approved by the FDA for the treatment of seizures associated with Lennox-Gastaut syndrome, Dravet syndrome, or the tuberous sclerosis complex in patients one year of age and older.
+Prescription cannabidiol is generally used as an adjunctive treatment to conventional antiepileptic medications such as clobazam, valproic acid, lamotrigine, levetiracetam and rufinamide.

 Posologie